What Is the Medicare Tax?

 What is the Additional Medicare Tax?

 The Affordable Care Act expanded the Medicare payroll tax to include the Additional Medicare Tax.
-This new Medicare tax increase requires higher wage earners to pay an additional tax (0.9% in 2018) on earned income.
+This new Medicare tax increase requires higher wage earners to pay an additional tax (0.9%) on earned income.

 All types of wages currently subject to the Medicare tax may also be subject to the Additional Medicare Tax.
 An individual owes Additional Medicare Tax on all cumulative wages, compensation, and self-employment income once the total amount exceeds the threshold for their filing status.